Final Fantasy VI: Setting

-Instead of the strictly medieval fantasy settings featured in previous Final Fantasy titles, Final Fantasy VI is set in a world that also has prominent steampunk influences.
-The structure of society is similar to that of the latter half of the 19th century, with opera and the fine arts serving as recurring motifs throughout the game, and a level of technology comparable to that of the Second Industrial Revolution.
+Instead of the strictly medieval fantasy settings featured in previous Final Fantasy titles, Final Fantasy VI is set in a world with deliberately more industrial and mechanical design elements; developers described a setting where machinery and magic coexist.
+Opera and the fine arts serve as recurring motifs—most notably the opera sequence—documented in developer interviews and later remaster materials.
 During the first half of the game, the planet is referred to as the World of Balance, and is divided into three lush continents.
 The northern continent is punctuated by a series of mountain ranges, the southern continent has been mostly subjugated by the cruel Gestahl Empire, and the eastern continent is home to the Veldt, a massive wilderness inhabited by monsters from all over the world.
 An apocalyptic event mid-game transforms the planet into the World of Ruin; its withering landmasses are fractured into numerous islands surrounding a larger continent.

 The game alludes to a conflict known as the "War of the Magi", which occurred one thousand years prior to the beginning of the game.
 In this conflict, three quarreling entities known as the "Warring Triad" used innocent humans as soldiers by transforming them into enslaved magical beings called Espers.
 The Triad realized their wrongdoings; they freed the espers and sealed their own powers inside three stone statues.
 As a precaution, the espers sealed off both the statues and themselves from the realm of humans.
 The concept of magic gradually faded to myth as mankind built a society extolling science and technology.
 At the game's opening, the Empire has taken advantage of the weakening barrier between the human and esper domains, capturing several espers in the process.
 Using these espers as a power source, the Empire has created "Magitek", a craft that combines magic with machinery (including mechanical infantry) and infuses humans with magical powers.
 The Empire is opposed by the Returners, a rebel organization seeking to free the subjugated lands.